a2nath/Conways-Game-of-Life/README.md

 ./gol BEACON

 ```
-You can also use the `-DSIMULATION_S` or SIMULATION_S paramater when compiling to set the amount of time to simulate the game.
+You can also use the `-DSIMULATION_S` or SIMULATION_S parameter when compiling to set the amount of time to simulate the game.
 It overrides `-DSTEPS` or STEPS preprocessor switch (macro).
-This was supposed to be a simple project so I kept the macro switches as so, rather then making them part of the command-line arguments.
+This was supposed to be a simple project so I kept the macro switches as such, rather than making them part of the command-line arguments.

 ## Invoke Usage
 ```python